rajeevkarn/cmem-docker/cmem/DataPlatform/README.md

 The docker image can be downloaded from the eccenca docker registry(using proper credentials):
 To get access please use our [contact form](https://www.eccenca.com/en/company-contact.html)

-Therefore please login into the eccenca docker registry useing the follwing command:
+Therefore please login into the eccenca docker registry using the following command:

 ```bash
 docker login https://docker-registry.eccenca.com
 ```

-After a successful login you can pull the prebuild docker image:
+After a successful login you can pull the pre-build docker image:

 ```bash
 docker pull docker-registry.eccenca.com/eccenca-dataplatform-k8s:latest